-The survey grid scheme uses hexagonal packing with the minimum separation between pointing centres (henceforth the survey beam radius) set to FWHM/ $\sqrt{5}$ where FWHM is the Full Width Half Maximum of the primary beam.
+The survey grid scheme uses hexagonal packing with the minimum separation between pointing centres (henceforth the survey beam radius) set to FWHM/ $\sqrt{5}$ , where FWHM is the full width at half-maximum of the primary beam.
 Although a value of FWHM/2 suffices for reducing the variance of the gain across pointings for imaging calibration purposes, more tied-array beams would have been needed to populate the survey beam area.
 We thus increased the overlap factor without compromising on the imaging needs, thus ensuring maximum efficiency and highest pulsar discovery potential.